Sciolari Chalices Chandelier

 Manufacturer: Sciolari, Milan and Rome, Italy.

-Other versions: Exists in several varieties and also made as wall lamps.
+Other versions: This Sciolari chalices chandelier was made in several varieties and was also made as a wall lamp.

 Angelo Gaetano Sciolari